dibyendumajumdar/ravi-external-libs/README.rst

   mkdir build
   cd build
   cmake -DCMAKE_INSTALL_PREFIX=$HOME/ravi ..
+  make install

-At present no build is needed.
-The CMake script merely checks for pre-requisites such as BLAS and LAPACK libraries.
+The CMake script checks for pre-requisites such as BLAS, LAPACK and GSL libraries.
+The ``make install`` instruction copies scripts to ``$HOME/ravi/bin``.

 Installing on Mac OSX Yosemite
 ------------------------------